danneu/koa-bouncer/README.md

 to the form, show a tip, and repopulate the form with the user's progress.

-If validation succeeds, then you can access the validated/transformed parameters in a `this.vals` map that gets populated during validation.
+If validation succeeds, then you can access the validated/transformed parameters in a `ctx.vals` map that gets populated during validation.

 ## Usage